 3. Tower of London

-Home to the Crown Jewels, the iconic beefeaters, and (allegedly) several spooks, the Tower of London’s history dates back almost 1,000 years.
+Home to the Crown Jewels, the iconic beefeaters, and (allegedly) several spooks, the Tower of London’s history dates back nearly 1,000 years.
 Standing guard by Tower Bridge and the River Thames, the medieval compound has served as a royal palace, prison, and execution site.
 Legend has it, these royal ghosts haunt Britain to this day!

 4. The Shard

 Scraping the sky at 306 metres, western Europe’s tallest building boasts a high-end hotel, restaurants and bars and London’s highest viewing platform—an unobstructed 360-degree view stretching as far as 64 kilometres.
 Here are 10 more architectural wonders from around the world.

 5. Sherlock Holmes